zilben/Python-Code-Samples/README.md

 # Python-Code-Samples

 Welcome to the Python-Code-Samples repository.
-This repository is a collection of various Python scripts demonstrating different techniques and methods to streamline data preparation and perform various types of analysis.
+This repository is a collection of various Python scripts I've developed demonstrating different techniques and methods to streamline data preparation and perform various types of analysis.
 Each script is designed to tackle a specific problem or showcase a particular approach, making it a valuable resource for learning and reference.

 ## Purpose